gamesun/UartVide/README.md

 # UartVide ![logo](res/uartvide-icon/uartvide_48.png)

-MyTerm was renamed to UartVide.
+MyTerm was renamed to UartVide from version 2.4

-Mainly designed for embedded & software engineers, UartVide is a flat-UI and straightforward and lightweight RS232 serial port communication utility that allows you to configure the connection parameters and communicate via the port.
-UartVide runs on all platforms supported by PyQt including Windows, Linux.

-Its features including
-* quick send custom commands
-* supported send formats: HEX, ASCII, ASCII(\r \n \t ...), Hex text file, ASCII text file, BIN/HEX file
-* detect the valid serial ports
-* display receive data either in hexadecimal or ASCII format
-* custom resizable and floatable windows

-UartVide is licensed on all supported platforms under the GNU GPL v3.
+UartVide is licensed under the GNU GPL v3.
-For detail see LICENSE.txt.
+For detail see <a href="http://www.gnu.org/licenses/" title="GNU Licenses">http://www.gnu.org/licenses/</a>

 ## Download
 ### Windows Version